 The 5 step DIY process to make Ivan tea from fireweed

-To make Ivan tea fireweed leaves are bruised and fermented, in the same way that black tea is fermented, through an aerobic process.
+To make Ivan tea fireweed leaves are bruised and fermented, in the same way, that black tea is fermented, through an anaerobic process.
 After 2 or 3 days the fermentation is stopped with heat.
 And the tea leaves are dried.

 Tea fermentation is an aerobic enzymatic process rather than being dependent on microbes.
-It is the same oxidative process that causes apples to turn brown and avocadoes to darken.
-It changes both the flavor of the leaf and the color.
-The polyphenols in the tea leaves are transformed by polyphenol oxidases to turn the leaves brown to black, and change the flavor profile and aroma of the tea.
+It is the same oxidative process that causes apples to turn brown and avocados to darken.
+It changes both the flavour of the leaf and the colour.
+The polyphenols in the tea leaves are transformed by polyphenol oxidases to turn the leaves brown to black and change the flavour profile and aroma of the tea.
 The fermentation process removes the acidic, freshly cut grass aroma, replacing it with a floral, fruity fragrance that is pleasant and flavorful.
-This enzymatic oxidization and fermentation alters the mouth feel of the tea, as well, softening its astringency and bitterness, while improving the aftertaste.
+This enzymatic oxidization and fermentation alter the mouthfeel of the tea, as well, softening its astringency and bitterness, while improving the aftertaste.

 Step 1: Wild harvesting

 Fireweed leaves are harvested from plants either before flowering or during flowering, by plucking the leaves from the lower parts of the stock.
 If the stock is not harvested the plant will continue to flower providing food for bees and insects.
 However, the plants can also be removed from the ground.
 The rhizome will remain in the ground to reproduce.
 For more information about identifying fireweed in the wild see this post.

 Leaves are stripped from the stems at harvest.
 Once the leaves are harvested they should be sorted and any damaged or diseased leaves removed from the pile.